Assistant professor of American Ethnic or Global Postcolonial Literature

 - Organization type

 - 4-year college or university

-- Gender and women's studies, Literature, American, Global Anglophone, Literature, other minority, Literature, Multicultural
+- Gender and women's studies, Literature, American, Literature, global anglophone, Literature, other minority, Literature, multicultural

 - Employment category